 The deterioration of our hearing can be an unfortunate inevitability of growing old.
 About 25% of people in the United States between the ages of 55 and 64 suffer from hearing loss.
 Hearing loss is almost 1 in 2 for those older than 65.

 As we age, one of the most common types of hearing loss we’ll encounter is Presbycusis.
 Presbycusis occurs gradually over time and in most cases, initially affects our ability to hear higher pitches sounds.
-As the condition progresses, it can result in further difficulty hearing sounds at increasingly lower frequencies.
+As the condition of hearing loss in seniors progresses, it can result in further difficulty hearing sounds at increasingly lower frequencies.
 Those who suffer from this condition can likely hear speech at a normal sound level, however it sounds quite unclear and mumbled.

 What are the symptoms of Presbycusis?